 The dramatic cutbacks in traditional bought media have been counterbalanced by new budget items in which Finnish companies are now investing heavily.
-“The Reformers of Marketing 2015”, a survey conducted by Avaus and the Finnish Direct Marketing Association (ASML), indicates how, companies are increasing spend in their own channels, social media marketing, analytics, content marketing, CRM and marketing automation.
+“The Reformers of Marketing 2015”, a survey conducted by Avaus and the Finnish Direct Marketing Association (ASML), indicates how companies are increasing spending in their own channels, social media marketing, analytics, content marketing, CRM and marketing automation.
 Cutbacks are mainly targeted at traditional bought media.
 Exhaustive statistics are compiled of the latter, not of the former.
 This blurs the picture of the Finnish marketing industry.

 The new growing marketing investments have two things in common:

-- They enable delivery of the right message to the right person at the right time, that is, to target groups of single person.
+- They enable the delivery of the right message to the right person at the right time, that is, to target groups of a single person.
 All these marketing investments contribute to the digitisation of the company.
 Media purchases have traditionally been outsourced to media agencies.
 Digital customer interactions are primarily managed in-house and usually with the help of technology and data owned by the company itself.

 - Investments of close to EUR 130 million are made in services related to the integration, development and operation of marketing technologies.

 - Some EUR 80 million are spent on digital content and content marketing.

 - Finally, approximately EUR 20 million is paid for digital marketing advisory services.